omega8cc/boa/README.txt

 ###--------------------------------------------------------------###

+You can install one Aegir Master Instance on your server using Barracuda and any number of Aegir Satellite Instances using Octopus installer.

 Barracuda is the main script for the base/core Aegir Hosting System install and upgrades, including OS env, main Aegir instance, but no platforms will be added there to keep it compatible